TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: Introduction

+Tokamaks deploy a broad suite of heterogeneous diagnostics--magnetics, optical and X‑ray emission, microwave interferometry, and more \citep{morris2002}---mounted on or behind the reactor walls and engineered to withstand extreme heat, radiation, and electromagnetic stress.
+These sensors operate at widely different sampling rates, spatial resolutions, and noise characteristics, producing data that is inherently heterogeneous, incomplete, multi‑rate, and noisy.
 Together, the complexity of the underlying physics and the heterogeneity of the data create an opportunity where modern AI methods can provide significant advantages and complement physics‑based modeling.
-Data‑driven models are well suited to fusing multi‑modal diagnostics, learning latent plasma representations, and capturing nonlinear, multi‑scale temporal behavior without explicit physical parameterization.
 Unlike traditional solvers, AI models can operate directly on raw measurements, handle missing or asynchronous data, and produce accurate and efficient surrogates.
 However, these advantages come with caveats: learned models may fail silently when operating outside their training distribution, lack guaranteed physical consistency, and are generally more difficult to interpret.